André Burakovsky: Colorado Avalanche (2019–2022)

 On 10 October 2020, as a restricted free agent, Burakovsky signed a two-year, $9.8 million contract extension with the Avalanche.
 In the pandemic-delayed season, Burakovsky continued in his second-line role primarily playing alongside Nazem Kadri and Brandon Saad.
 He made his 400th NHL appearance in a 3–2 victory over the Arizona Coyotes on 26 February 2021.
-He collected his 100th career goal on 10 May 2021, against the Vegas Golden Knights and finished the regular season with the Presidents' Trophy winning Avalanche, just one goal and one point short of his previous season totals with 19 goals and 44 points through 53 games.
-He was unable to replicate his previous playoff form with the Avalanche in the 2021 playoffs, registering one goal and three assists for 4 points through 10 games as the Avalanche swept the St. Louis Blues in the first round before a second-round defeat to the Vegas Golden Knights.
+He collected his 100th career goal on 10 May, against the Golden Knights and finished the regular season with the Presidents' Trophy winning Avalanche, just one goal and one point short of his previous season totals with 19 goals and 44 points through 53 games.
+He was unable to replicate his previous playoff form with the Avalanche in the 2021 playoffs, registering one goal and three assists for four points through ten games as the Avalanche swept the St. Louis Blues in the first round before a second-round defeat to the Golden Knights.

 On 12 December 2021, Burakovsky scored his first career hat trick in a game against the Florida Panthers at Ball Arena.
+He finished the 2021–22 season with 22 goals and 39 points.
 In the 2022 playoffs, the Avalanche swept the Nashville Predators in the first round, before beating the St. Louis Blues in the second round to advance to the Western Conference Final for the first time in twenty years.
 Burakovsky was scratched from two games in the second-round series.
-They defeated the Edmonton Oilers in four games to advance to the 2022 Stanley Cup Finals, the second Cup Finals of Burakovsky's career, though he suffered an injury while shot-blocking that caused him to miss two games.
-Returning to the lineup for Game 1 of the Finals against the two time defending Stanley Cup champion Tampa Bay Lightning, Burakovsky scored the game-winning goal in overtime on Lightning goaltender Andrei Vasilevskiy, only his second of the playoffs to that point.
-He scored again in a 7–0 victory in Game 2, but sustained a broken thumb thereafter which held him out of the lineup as the Avalanche would become Stanley Cup champions, defeating the Lightning in six games.
+They defeated the Edmonton Oilers in four games to advance to the 2022 Stanley Cup Final, the second Cup Final of Burakovsky's career, though he suffered an injury while shot-blocking that caused him to miss two games.
+Returning to the lineup for game one of the Finals against the two time defending Stanley Cup champion Tampa Bay Lightning, Burakovsky scored the game-winning goal in overtime on Lightning goaltender Andrei Vasilevskiy, only his second of the playoffs to that point.
+He scored again in a 7–0 victory in game two, but sustained a broken thumb thereafter which held him out of the lineup as the Avalanche would become Stanley Cup champions, defeating the Lightning in six games.
+In 12 playoff games, he tallied three goals and eight points.